burhanuddinhamzabhai/header-footerify/README.md

 ### Example

-Here’s a simple example of how to use `header-footer-lib` in a web page:
+Here’s a simple example of how to use `header-footerify` in a web page:

 ```html
 <!DOCTYPE html>